icshwi/e3training/workbook/chapter4.md

 #### E3_IOCSH_TOP and E3_CMD_TOP
 * Can you see the two VARIABLES such as ```E3_IOCSH_TOP``` and ```E3_CMD_TOP``` ?
-* How two variables are changed if one can execute iocsh.bash witin cmds?
+* How two variables are changed if one can execute iocsh.bash within cmds?
 ```
 $ cmds (master)$ iocsh.bash 0.cmd
 ```